SNUDerek/LSTMTG/README.md

 ```
 # Ⓝ represents the title creature's name
 # C, U, R, etc represent rarity (common, uncommon, rare...)
+# predict() does some preprocessing (remove EOF tag, separate by section)
+# minor post-processing done here to join type and subtype, power-toughness...

 bringay of be
 ①Ⓤ